BookingBug/dev.bookingbug.com/readme.md

 # Install and Start
 run the following commands.

-`npm install`

-then run

-`npm start`

-You will also need to run `grunt watch` when editing the Less styles. grunt twill then build the CSS output for you.
+`npm install` to install all the node and bower dependancies.
+It also then builds all the assets with grunt then run.

+`npm start` This lances the app and watches the `javascript/, css/` and `views/` directories for a change and then reboots/rebuilds where necessary.

 # Heroku Support
 > Heroku is the nuts.
 If you've not heard of it check it out. like now.... why are you still reading this?